Gaussian-wavepacket-model for single-photon generation based on cavity QED in the adiabatic and nonadiabatic conditions: Model

 where the intensity $|w_0(t)|^{2}$ is normalized in the range of ${t_{\rm{st}}<t<t_{\rm{end}}}$ as $\int_{t_{\rm{st}}}^{t_{\rm{end}}} |w_{0}(t)|^{2}dt = 1$.
 The temporal waveform of the photons can be controlled by $\Omega(t)$~\cite{vasilev2010single,khanbekyan2017cavity}.
 In this work, we consider a Gaussian wavepacket with a width of $\tau>0$.
 The temporal waveform is defined as

 where photon emission starts at ${t_{\rm{st}}=-\infty}$ and ends at $t_{\rm{end}}=\infty$ while the pulse width of $\tau$ is a finite value.
-Note that a Gaussian waveform is one of the optimal shapes for constructing high-speed QIP systems because of its tolerance against the effects of mode mismatch~\cite{rohde}.
+One potential waveform for constructing high-fidelity QIP systems is the Gaussian waveform, due to its tolerance against the effects of a temporal mode mismatch~\cite{rohde}.
+We note that the following discussion is also valid for the case of a truncated pulse shape, as discussed in Appendix C.

 Given the Gaussian waveform $w_{0}(t)$, we first study the temporal evolution of atomic states by solving the differential equations for ${\rho_{jj}(t)\equiv|\alpha_{j}(t)|^{2}~(j\in{u,e,g})}$.
 From Eqs.~(\ref{eq-w0}) and (\ref{Gaussian}), $\rho_{gg}$ is obtained as